Therapy for Business Owners & Entrepreneurs

 -

-Fast-moving markets in Miami, Tampa, and Orlando can keep you in overdrive.
-We’ll manage overwhelm, strengthen boundaries, and reconnect your vision for the business with the life you want to live.
+Fast-moving markets in Miami, Tampa, and Orlando can keep you working long hours in stressful situations.
+We’ll work together to help you manage overwhelm, strengthen boundaries, and reconnect your vision for the business with the life you want to live.

 I’m A Small Business Owner Too

 Running a business is not just what I help others with.
-It is what I do every day.
-As a solo entrepreneur myself, I know what it is like to carry the vision, make the decisions, and feel the pressure to always perform.
+It is what I do every day as a multi-state solo entrepreneur.
+I understand the internal and external pressures of carrying it all, from the vision to making all the decisions, to always being on, and everything in between.

-I have navigated many of the same emotional ups and downs my clients describe: self-doubt, late nights, big risks, and the impact of wanting to get it right for everyone.
+I have navigated many of the same emotional ups and downs my clients describe such as self-doubt, late nights, big risks, and the strain of wanting to get it right for everyone.

 -

-I work with entrepreneurs and business owners who are high-functioning on the outside and overwhelmed on the inside.
-Most of my clients are solo founders or small business owners, startup leaders, consultants, creatives with a business, and professionals building a side business into something real.
+I work with entrepreneurs and business owners who are high functioning on the outside and overwhelmed on the inside.
+Most of my clients are small business owners, startup founders, solo entrepreneurs, consultants, creatives with a business, and professionals turning their side hustle into something real.
 Many are women in leadership or male-dominated industries, and a lot are carrying both business demands and personal mental load.

 -